blackedxyz/cnc-ddraw/README.md

 **Important**

-- **Game must be set to fullscreen** for cnc-ddraw to work.
+- **The game must be set to fullscreen**.
 To enable windowed mode, use `cnc-ddraw config.exe` instead
 - If the game does not work properly, check **Compatibility settings** in `cnc-ddraw config.exe`
-- **cnc-ddraw does not support Direct3D/Glide**, it will only work with games that use a **DirectDraw (Software)** renderer
+- **cnc-ddraw does not support Direct3D games**, the game must have a **DirectDraw (Software)** renderer
-- Some games may require additional steps before they can be used with cnc-ddraw, please check the [wiki](https://github.com/FunkyFr3sh/cnc-ddraw/wiki) for more details.
+- Some games require additional steps before they can be used with cnc-ddraw, check the [wiki](https://github.com/FunkyFr3sh/cnc-ddraw/wiki) for details
 - **If the game doesn't start at all or it's crashing**, [then please generate a debug log file and upload it.](https://github.com/FunkyFr3sh/cnc-ddraw/issues/44)

 &nbsp;